Wednesday, April 29, 2009

 Gotta run.
 Hit me back when you can!

-We'll be back with Part II tomorrow where I will excoriate Brad a bit for his affront to my sensibilities.
+Tomorrow we are back with Part II where I will excoriate Brad a bit for his affront to my sensibilities.
 Stay tuned!

 Monday, April 20, 2009